 Mt.
 Fløyen

 At the top, once we got out of the trees, it became noticeably colder with the wind, even if the sun was out.
-Packing a jacket is a must, even on a warm day.
+Packing a jacket in Bergen is a must, even on a warm day.
 The weather can change quickly!

 At the top is the Troll Forest, which is a fun & easy hike for little kids.
 There are many trolls carved out of wood for the kids to find and enjoy.
-There are also pieces of playground equipment scattered throughout the area.

 Tip: If you have older kids plan extra time for the top for the zip line park and obstacle course!

-Sandviksfjellet
+Sandviksfjellet Hike

-While researching hikes around Bergen, we came across the Sandviksfjellet hike.
+While researching amazing hikes around Bergen, we came across the Sandviksfjellet hike.
 With the kids in the backpack carriers, we hopped on city bus number 4 towards the Sandviken part of town, where the Sandviksfjellet hike begins.
 To get to the trailhead, we navigated through some of the residential streets and pathways.

 Despite the grueling nature of the hike, it was a very beautiful hike.
 The forest it went through was so lush with massive old growth trees and waterfalls all along the path.